Tehreem-Iqbal/tehreemiqbal.github.io/_posts/2025-12-03-Setting Up environment for debugging sliver c2.md

 ![Image](/assets/images/Posts/Setting%20Up%20debugging%20env%20for%20sliver/demo08.png)

-Attach VSCode from the Linux machine using the above configuration.
-Go to Run and **Debug >Debug implant** to start debugging the implant.
+On Linux machine, inside vscode go to **Run and Debug >Debug implant** to start debugging the implant.
 If everything is configured correctly, you should see the connection appear on your C2 server:

 ![Image](/assets/images/Posts/Setting%20Up%20debugging%20env%20for%20sliver/demo07.png)
 Toggle a breakpoint anywhere in implant code you want to debug.
 Here I have placed the breadkpoint inside `src/github.com/sliver/implant/sliver/version/version_windows.go`.
 When you start the implant, you can see in VSCode the breakpoint got hit: